Puppet is executable documentation

 The benefits of writing Puppet manifests as documentation are enormous.
 Your manifests become vastly easier to maintain over time.
-It’s easier to understand what a system does, which is helpful when Nagios alerts are going off.
-Further, it’s easy for non-admins such as managers or security engineers to understand how a system is managed, which can save you endless time lost to interruptions and answering questions.
+It’s easier to understand what a system does, which is helpful when monitoring alerts are going off.
+Further, it’s easy for non-admins such as managers or security engineers to understand how a system is managed, which can save you endless time you'd otherwise lose to interruptions and answering questions.

 Here are a few things to keep in mind while writing Puppet manifests:

-A great place to start learning about Roles and Profiles is from a talk Craig Dunn gave on the subject.
+A great place to start learning about roles and profiles is the documentation.

-If you have a series of exec resources chained together, you’re Doing It Wrong.
-While you may be used to thinking of things as iterative steps, that’s thinking like a programmer instead of like a documenter.
+If you have a series of exec resources chained together, you’re Doing It Wrong®.
+You may be used to thinking of things as iterative steps — and that’s thinking like a programmer, instead of like a documenter.
 Sure, sometimes you have to shell out.
 However, this should be an incredibly rare exception.
-Try to think about the final state of all the necessary pieces first, then write the resources (files, services, etc) that define the pieces.
+Try to think about the final state of all the necessary pieces first, then write the resources (files, services, etc) that define those pieces.
 Also, browse the Puppet Forge to make sure someone hasn’t already written a module that solves your problem.

-Many times you may find yourself writing nested conditionals or chained if/else blocks to figure out what the value of a variable should be.
+Many times, you might find yourself writing nested conditionals or chained if/else blocks to figure out what the value of a variable should be.
 It’s especially gruesome if you’re doing it for values of a hash or an array.

-Don’t be afraid to write a little Ruby to create a custom function for that logic.
-Even if you don’t know Ruby, you’ll find that — 99 percent of the time — googling how to do what you want doesn’t require any previous knowledge of the language.
+Don’t be afraid to write a custom function for that logic.
 Also, check to make sure the function doesn’t already exist in the stdlib module.
-There are currently 84 functions available in stdlib alone.
 For example, the

 pick function in stdlib allows you take a series of variables and select the first one that has a valid value.
 The

 Most of the time, roles will have variations from system to system.
 For example, a Wordpress node may use a different database in staging than in production.
 All the other logic is the same, so it doesn’t make sense to have two Puppet classes for each variation.
 Use class parameters to feed these variations into the class so the logic remains identical for each instance of the role.
-Using Hiera with data bindings or setting class parameters in the Puppet Enterprise console, both found in Puppet Enterprise 3.0+, make documenting these variations trivial.
+Using Hiera with data bindings or setting class parameters in the Puppet Enterprise console make documenting these variations trivial.